 The middle finger will be pushing down on the second fret of the G string while having the index finger on the first fret of the C string.

-This is the final basic major chord and possibly the most challenging one as well.
-It requires all the 4 fingers on the fretboard of the ukulele.
+This is the final basic ukulele chords and possibly the most challenging one as well.
+It requires all 4 fingers on the fretboard of the ukulele.

 Minor Ukulele Chords